rudra0/Reward-Portal/README.md

 Logic for filtering by month and year:

 const monthlyData = filterByMonthYear(data, year, month);
-calculateRewards.js
-This utility file contains the logic for calculating reward points based on a purchase price.

-Example Logic:
-Purchases over $100:
-First $100: 10% reward.
-Amount above $100: 20% reward.
-Purchases between $50 and $100:
-Only 10% of the amount over $50.
-Purchases below $50 receive no reward. dateUtils.js
+dateUtils.js
 Utility functions for working with dates: